-- Limiting the options that a retail investor has available when copy trading.
+- Third party behavioural science techniques combined with sophisticated analytics (sometimes using AI/ML) to profile investors to design DEPs to influence their behaviour, [ASIC (Australia)] - Limiting the options that a retail investor has available when copy trading.
 That is, the retail investor's suitability assessment is used to restrict the array of lead traders a retail investor can copy.
 [FCA (United Kingdom)] - Using a DEP to tailor services offered to investors such as account opening and trading triggers based on investor information from chatbots [CMB (Turkey)] - Different online choice environments provided by firms considering different types of investors.
-[AFM (Netherlands)].
+[AFM (The Netherlands)].